Should we visit grandma? Omicron disrupts holiday travel plans - NewsBreak

 Even if it is milder, omicron could still overwhelm hospitals because of the sheer number of infections.
 That makes it difficult to know how far to turn down the dial on the festive season.

 In the United States, infections average around 149,000 a day, and officials announced this week that omicron dethroned delta as the dominant variant.
 In Britain, where an omicron-fueled surge is seen as a harbinger for many other European countries, daily cases topped 100,000 for the first time on Tuesday.
-France, Spain and Italy are also seeing infection spikes.Retailers limit at-home COVID tests amid omicron surge
+France, Spain and Italy are also seeing infection spikes.Colleges go back to drawing board to fight virus amid omicron fears

 Fravel and his wife, Sue Malomo, who are both software developers and have six children between them, are worried about omicron and delta.
 Fravel, 51, said they nixed their trip to New York City because “the thought of being in those big crowds didn’t seem to make a whole lot of sense.”